varunsridharan/php-sniff/README.md

 ~ Collection of PHP Coding Standards & Compatibility Rules Set for My Projects ~

 ## ⚙️Installation
-The preferred way to install this extension is through [Composer][composer].
+The preferred way to install this extension is through [Composer](https://sva.onl/composer/).

 To install **VSP_Framework library**, simply: